maximerchrd/sciquiz_server/README.md

     - fix removing test/quiz
 - modify UI
 - translate
+- fix bug when trying to add picture without explicit extension
 ####TO DO _(For Alpha Version - Android)_
 - display statistics
     - eval vs subject for each student